CirclePeople/osu-list/README.md

   - These are hard to moderate and deal with, hard links are appreciated (ex.
 A clean Discord invite link, a website, or a Git page for your bot)
 - Long links can be dealt with by using [reference style links](https://www.markdownguide.org/basic-syntax/).
 This helps people using the web editor to help readability.
 - If you link to another project in the description that is already on this page, use a reference style link as well.
-- When using the GitHub web editor use `Soft-wrap` so it doesn't look terrible when editing long tables.
+- When using the GitHub web editor use `No wrap` option so it doesn't look terrible when editing long tables.

 ## Notice